-Chamber Singers Grades 10-12 One credit/One year Prerequisite(s): Audition and instructor permission
+Chamber Singers Grades 10-12

+Prerequisite(s): Audition and instructor permission

 This course is open to students who have acquired the proficiency to perform the more complex music literature.
 Emphasis is placed on developing performance techniques and stylistic interpretation of vocal chamber music.
 Public performances and participation in activities with a level of difficulty of 4 to 6, on a scale of 1 to 6, will be used as part of assessment.